pedroramaciotti/LogDiv/README.md

 ### YAML file

-Codes that use LogDiv are directed by a YAML file: if you want to modify entry files, or the features you want to compute, you just need to modify the YAML file, not the code itself.
+Codes that use LogDiv are directed by a YAML file: if you want to modify input files, or the features you want to compute, you just need to modify the YAML file, not the code itself.

 YAML file are similar to JSON file, once you load them, they take the form of a dictionnary.
 In your codes, you have for instance